LYBLRey/UpdatedPortfolio1/README.md

 By Sareybodd Chhorn

-An "employee portfolio" attempt but more of an expression of the individual, Rey Chhorn, who is a DJ and Coding Bootcamp Student part-time.
+An "employee portfolio" attempt but more of an expression of the individual, Rey Chhorn, a struggling part-time full-stack developer student!

 ### Technologies used